david50407/plurk-privatify/README.md

 This script will help you to privatify your history plurks.

+*NOTICE:* Due to Plurk API limition, only coin users can edit theirs plurk limitation.

 ## Dependencies

 I wrote this with some shell tools, we need these in our shell: